Thursday, March 10, 2011

 4) Here's the kicker: everything else was subject to change, usually through exaggeration.
 Colors, dimensions, times, minor characters, costume, habits, etc.

-Tall tales weren't invented by Paul Bunyan.
+Tall tales were not invented by Paul Bunyan.
 Thus the dimensions of the craft, the number and type of animals, the family members, the duration of the flood, where it finally grounded, etc., were all subject to exaggeration and change.

 It happened organically out of the poet's unconscious. and the collective unconscious of the culture.
 It's the nature of oral story poems to grow in this manner over hundreds of years.